decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 ## About click triggers

-To trigger an action by clicking on an item, create an **on_click** trigger.
+To trigger an action by clicking on an item, create an **On Click** trigger.
 The action will be activated every time that the player clicks on the entity.

 <img src="/images/editor/on_click.png" width="300"/>